brycefisher/brycefisher.github.io-jekyll/_posts/2016-07-14-helpful-neovim-features.md

 ---
 title: "Helpful Neovim Features"
 layout: "post"
 excerpt: "I've been using vim and now neovim for several years, but I've never felt like I was taking full advantage of even the basic feature set.
-Here's my attempt to learn and record some really useful features of (neo)vim that I should have picked ages ago."
+Here's my attempt to learn and record some really useful features of (neo)vim that I should have picked up ages ago."
 category: vim
 ---

+For longtime (Neo)Vim enthusiasts, nothing here will blow your mind.
+However, if you've always felt like there are more builtin features of vim you're missing out on, here's a handful of useful features I'd overlooked for years which don't require any plugins.

 ## Neovim's Builtin Terminal Emulator